syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Validation.md

 ## Validation with LightWeightTemplate

-By default, validation is not support while enable the `UseDrawing` property as draw the cell content.
+By default, validation is not supported while enabling the `UseDrawing` property since the cell content were drawn instead of loading the UIElement.
 However, SfDataGrid provides an option to achieve the validation by adding the validation template.

 Please refer the below code example for further details about achieving Validation when using `UseDrawing` property.
 {% tabs %}
 {% highlight xaml %}